 There are four anadromous fish streams that flow into Chakachamna Lake: the Neacola, Igitna, Chilligan, and Nagishlamina rivers.
-Chakachamna Lake is located southwest of Mount Spurr, to the west of the

-Prospecting Permit Area, and just east of the Lake Clark National Park boundary.
+Chakachamna Lake is located southwest of Mount Spurr, to the west of the Prospecting Permit Area, and just east of the Lake Clark National Park boundary.
 It is approximately 14 miles long and 2.5 miles wide from north to south at its widest point near the mouth of the Nagishlamina River.
 It is largely fed by glacial rivers.
 It is an interesting body of water as at its head is an entrapped lake called Shamrock Lake that is formed by a large glacial moraine from the receding Shamrock Glacier.
-Chakachamna Lake provides spawning and rearing habitat for sockeye salmon (Oncorhynchus nerka) (Giefer and Blossom 2020).
+Chakachamna Lake provides spawning and rearing habitat for sockeye salmon (Oncorhynchus nerka) (Johnson and Blossom 2019).

-Chakachamna Lake feeds into the Chakachatna River which flows through the southern portion of the Prospecting Permit Area (Giefer and Blossom 2020).
-The Chakachatna River supports spawning populations of chum salmon (Oncorhynchus keta), rearing populations of coho salmon (Oncorhynchus keta), rearing populations of coho salmon (Oncorhynchus keta), rearing populations of sockeye salmon, and Chinook (Oncorhynchus tshawytscha) and pink salmon (Oncorhynchus gorbuscha) are also present.
+Chakachamna Lake feeds into the Chakachatna River which flows through the southern portion of the Prospecting Permit Area (ADF&G 2020k).
+The Chakachatna River supports spawning populations of chum salmon (Oncorhynchus keta), rearing populations of coho salmon (Oncorhynchus kisutch), rearing populations of sockeye salmon, and Chinook (Oncorhynchus tshawytscha) and pink salmon (Oncorhynchus gorbuscha) are also present.
 Additionally, there are rearing populations of Dolly Varden (Salvelinus malma) in and around the Prospecting Permit Area.
-To the east of the Prospecting Permit Area, Straight Creek and its unnamed tributary support spawning and rearing of chum, king, pink, sockeye and coho salmon, as well as Dolly Varden (Giefer and Blossom 2020).
+To the east of the Prospecting Permit Area, Straight Creek and its unnamed tributary support spawning and rearing of chum, king, pink, sockeye and coho salmon, as well as Dolly Varden (ADF&G 2020k).